 While good solar and wind resources, land availability and location along existing shipping routes strengthen the business case for hydrogen production in these countries, government support is also crucial to develop projects in these markets.
 For example, Saudi Arabia's 2-GW Neom electrolyser project is partially owned by the state and has received funding from the National Development Fund and Saudi Industrial Development Fund.
-In Oman, the government is offering land leases at a reduced cost through auctions, while Australia is providing more than AUS 500 million in grants to develop hydrogen hubs.
+In Oman, the government is offering land leases at a reduced cost through auctions, while Australia is providing more than AUS 500 million in grants to develop hydrogen hubs and AUD 2 billion under its Hydrogen Headstart program which provides revenue support for projects through competitive hydrogen production contracts.